Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: Results and discussion

 In the giant-emitter case, the dynamics are sensitive to the ratio $g_{N}/g_{0}$ of the two coupling strengths.
-Different from the Hermitian case, where a giant emitter can be decoherence-free (i.e., immune to radiating into the lattice) if, e.g., $\Delta_{c}=0$ and $N=2$~\cite{AFKstructured}, in the non-Hermitian case decoherence-free dynamics also requires carefully matched coupling strengths~\cite{DLHN}.
-Otherwise, the giant emitter displays complete decay or secular energy growth as shown in Fig.~\figpanel{SingleE}{b}.
-The matching condition for the coupling can be analytically identified by calculating the self-energy of the giant emitter (see Sec.~I in SM for more details), i.e.,
+Different from the Hermitian case, where a giant emitter can be decoherence-free (i.e., immune to radiating into the lattice) if, e.g., $\Delta_{c}=0$ and $N=2$~\cite{AFKstructured}, in the non-Hermitian case decoherence-free dynamics also require carefully matched coupling strengths~\cite{DLHN}.
+Otherwise, the giant emitter exhibits either complete decay or secular energy growth as shown in Fig.~\figpanel{SingleE}{b}.
+The matching condition for the coupling can be analytically identified by calculating the self-energy of the giant emitter (see Appendix~\ref{appSE} for more details), i.e.,